Norman, Indiana 47426

 - No alcohol, firearms or fireworks permitted on property

 Questions can be addressed with the Ranger, Ed Laehle.
 He can be reached via email at firstname.lastname@example.org or by phone at 812-995-3272.

 Units should observe the Welcome sign that is posted across from the mail box near the Rangers house.
 It will direct you to either check in with an on duty Campmaster or the Ranger.
 Units that arrive past 7 pm may go directly to their reserved space.

 Units may take trailer and tow vehicle to campsite, ALL OTHER VEHICLES NEED TO REMAIN PARKED IN PARKING LOT.

 Areas need to be policed and all trash picked up and disposed of.
 Any trash that was placed into garbage cans also needs to be disposed of, this includes latrines and facilities.
-Dumpsters are available near the dining hall, use the brown dumpster nearest the dining hall for trash.
-Any recyclable materials can be placed in the green recycling container.
+A dumpsters is available near the dining hall, use the brown dumpster nearest the dining hall for trash.

 Fire pans need to be emptied, cold ash can be placed in a tree line near campsite.
 Fire pans should be placed leaning on picnic tables (1 fire pan for every table).
 Any brush or left over firewood needs to be placed neatly in tree line, do not leave in the middle of the campsite.